FLdavidsw/FLdavidsw/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning about web development with the help of a course about everything related to javascript in learn platform Udemy.
-Since  HTML, CSS, and frameworks like angular.
+- 🌱 I’m currently learning about web development with the help of a course about everything related to javascript in learning platforms such as Udemy and Platzi, from  HTML, CSS, and frameworks like angular.
 - 📚 For a large part of my career, I developed different projects using my programming skills with the help of the following programming languages both together and individually:
   * C/C++.
   * Python.